hfuss/bandwidth-javascript-app/README.md

 ngrok http 8080
 ```

-Register your callback url i.e. `POST http://my-server-user:secret-password@1f7a61a3.ngrok.io/receiveText` with your application in the Bandwidth
+Lastly, register your callback url i.e. `POST http://my-server-user:secret-password@1f7a61a3.ngrok.io/receiveText` with your application in the Bandwidth
 Dashboard.

 You can customize the server's settings with the following environment variables: